interurban/readme_updates/pulumi_aws.md

 ### Serverless Functions

 The `aws.lambda.CallbackFunction` class allows you to create an AWS lambda function directly out of a JavaScript/TypeScript function object of the right signature.
-This allows a Pulumi program to simply define a lambda using a simple lambda in the language of choice, while having Pulumi itself do the appropriate transformation into the final AWS Lambda resource.
+This allows a Pulumi program to define a lambda using a simple lambda in the language of choice, while having Pulumi itself do the appropriate transformation into the final AWS Lambda resource.

 This makes many APIs easier to use, such as defining a Lambda to execute when an S3 Bucket is manipulated,